-Moorbridge is a Pupil Referral Unit and opened in January 2006.
+Moorbridge is a Pupil Referral Unit which opened in January 2006.
 It is a new, purpose built school for Key Stage 3 and Key Stage 4 pupils who require Education Otherwise than at School according to the Education Act 1993.
-At Key Stage 3 Moorbridge provides 24 short term places for pupils requiring specialist teaching.
-Criterion for admission includes the following:
+EOTAS also provides a tuition service which provides outreach for students who are unable to attend school for a variety of medical and other reasons.
+The tuition service also provides outreach for Young Mothers who are on maternity leave from their educational establishment.